 Well, being trapped in a vicious cycle of breaking up and getting back together with an ex isn’t the only aftermath of a breakup that you need to be wary of.
 Breadcrumbing – sending flirtatious messages every once in a while to keep the possibility to start things over with an ex – is an equally dangerous tendency.

 It can lead to confusion and make it near impossible for either party to get over each other.
 You need to find a more constructive way to channelize your emotions than latching on to the past.
+Once you’ve announced your decision to break up with a girl you love or have fallen out of love with, close the door on that part of your life.

 16. Don’t: Send or respond to emotional messages